Leica CL vs Panasonic LX15

 It is notable that the CL has a hotshoe, while the LX15 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the CL and the LX15 are recent models that are part of the current product line-up of Panasonic.
+The LX15 is a recent model that features in the current product line-up of Panasonic.
 In contrast, the CL has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the CL from Leica.
 Further information on the features and operation of the CL and LX15 can be found, respectively, in the Leica CL Manual (free pdf) or the online Panasonic LX15 Manual.